 No single discovery has affected our lives, our culture and our survival more than electricity.
 Electricity is everywhere; it lights our way, cooks our food and can even brush your teeth.
 For an example, imagine where the medical field would be without electricity and in that sense how many lives have been saved due to electrical devices like defibrillators, pacemakers, etc. From talkies to eight tracks to screaming “I want my MTV”, even hashtagging, none of it would be possible #WithoutElectricity.
+Read on to discover more about basic electrical theory.

 What is Electricity?